-If you are a student from overseas on a temporary student visa it is a condition of your visa to take out appropriate health cover known as Overseas Student Health Cover (OSHC) is considered adequate health insurance.
+If you are a student from overseas on a temporary student visa it is a condition of your visa to maintain adequate health insurance for the duration of your visa.
+Overseas Student Health Cover (OSHC) is considered adequate health insurance.

 This type of cover assists international students to meet the costs of medical and hospital care they may need while in Australia.
 OSHC also includes ambulance cver and limited pharmaceuticals.

 Students from Sweden, Norway, and Belgium may have special arrangements under their own national schemes - check with the Department of Home Affairs to find out if special arrangements apply to you and if you are exempt from the requirement to purchase OSHC.